How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre

 One of our programming websites/ebooks was developed using this approach, https://dasarpemrogramangolang.novalagung.com/

-For every incoming push to the upstream, GitHub Actions (CI/CD) will trigger certain processes (like compiling and generating the ebook), then the result will be pushed to the gh-pages
+For every incoming push to the upstream, GitHub Actions (CI/CD) will trigger certain processes (like compiling and generating the ebook), then the result will be pushed to the gh-pages branch, making it publicly accessible.

 1. Prerequisites